jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Greenhouse is a land tutor, because it's ... green!
  - Gallery is another cost reducer to enable painter strategies
  - 3/10/2025: Might rename Manor Gallery to Manor Atelier.
 I haven't played the video game in months, so I forget if the Atelier is where Verso's canvas resides so Gallery is a placeholder name.
 Either way this is supposed to be "Manor $ROOM_THAT_HAS_VERSOS_CANVAS"
+ - 26/11/2025: Changed Manor Gallery to red and its unlock ability to be a Kiki-Jiki temp clone effect.

 ## Manor Kitchen // Manor Cellar